poetic/ember-cli-cordova/README.md

 working properly.

-If you are working with a native plugin and need the app in the simulator, enable the rebuild in the configuration described below.
+If you are working with a native plugin and need the app in the simulator, enable the rebuild option in the configuration as described below.

 ### Running in the simulator
 If you do not have rebuildOnChange enabled(described in the configuration